Dhanashreemullaithasan/Poisson_distribution/README.md

      print(("The given data cannot be fitted in poisson distribution at 1% LOS "))
  ```

-# Results and Output :
+# Results :

-poisson distribution for the arrival of objects per minute from the feeder is fitted successfully.
+ To fit poisson distribution for the arrival of objects per minute from the feeder is calculated.